Lose Yourself: Background

+According to Jeff Bass, work on the song began in September 2001 and "took about a year, back-and-forth, to complete."
 Eminem says that "Lose Yourself" was written on set, during breaks while filming 8 Mile.
-Taryn Manning, who played Jimmy's ex-girlfriend Janeane in 8 Mile, said in an interview with MTV, that during the filming of the movie, in any downtime, Eminem was writing and that "you could just see him formulating stuff in his head."
+Taryn Manning, who played Jimmy's ex-girlfriend Janeane in 8 Mile, said in an interview with MTV that during the filming of the movie, in any downtime, Eminem was writing and that "you could just see him formulating stuff in his head".
 According to studio engineer Steven King, who spoke to Rolling Stone magazine, Eminem recorded the song in a portable studio on the set while he was on a break from shooting, using only one take for each verse.
 The sheet on which he wrote the song appears in 8 Mile in a scene where his character is writing while riding the bus.

-The official demo version of this song, titled "Lose Yourself (Demo Version)" with two different verses and a slightly different hook, was released on the album Shady XV November 24, 2014.
+The official demo version of this song, titled "Lose Yourself (Demo Version)" with two different verses and a slightly different hook, was released on the album Shady XV on November 24, 2014.
 A Drum & Bass remix has been made and was released on the mixtape Straight from the Lab as a European bonus track.

 Composition

 "Lose Yourself" is a mid-tempo hip hop track with an urgent narrative delivery.
 The song's lyrics explicitly sum up the background of Eminem's character in 8 Mile, B-Rabbit, with the first verse summing up much of the plot of the movie.
 The song incorporates several aggressive themes, largely dealing with the struggles dealt with by B-Rabbit, and how he eventually overcomes his many problems and obstacles to gain the respect of other rappers.

 The song's production incorporates piano, drums, violins, and several other string instruments.
-The song is one of four new Eminem solo songs on the soundtrack, the other three being "8 Mile", "Rabbit Run" and "Stimulate" (included on deluxe edition only).
+The song is one of four new Eminem solo songs on the soundtrack, the other three being "8 Mile", "Rabbit Run", and "Stimulate" (included on deluxe edition only).
 Several critics cited this trio of songs as the best three from the soundtrack, as well as the most aggressive songs Eminem ever recorded.
 Piano chords described as "instantly recognizable" open the song.
 Throughout the song there is a "tense, unrelenting guitar lick".
-The song is in the key of D minor.
+The song's sheet music is in the key of D minor in common time with a metronome of 66 before increasing to 79.

 Critical reception

-"Lose Yourself" received widespread critical acclaim, with many critics praising the song's aggressive themes and describing it as Eminem's best work to date.
-Eminem's rapping ability, the lyrics and the production were also praised as well.
+"Lose Yourself" received critical acclaim, with many praising the song's aggressive themes and describing it as Eminem's best work to date.
+Eminem's rapping ability, the lyrics and the production were praised as well.
 In many retrospective reviews and lists, critics have cited the song among Eminem's finest, as well as one of the greatest hip-hop songs of all time.
-AllMusic editor Stephen Thomas Erlewine praised the song's production: "The opening track and first single [from the 8 Mile soundtrack] "Lose Yourself" is easily equaled by the title song with its layered pianos" and he highlighted it.
+AllMusic editor Stephen Thomas Erlewine praised the song's production: "The opening track and first single [from the 8 Mile soundtrack] 'Lose Yourself' is easily equaled by the title song with its layered pianos" and he highlighted it.